neerajkumar5217/Customer-Lifetime-valuation-prediction-model/README.md

 We are going to build a simple machine learning model that predicts our customers lifetime value.

+Lifetime Value Prediction:

-Lifetime Value Prediction
+Define an appropriate time frame for Customer Lifetime Value calculation.

-Define an appropriate time frame for Customer Lifetime Value calculation Identify the features we are going to use to predict future and create them Calculate lifetime value (LTV) for training the machine learning model Build and run the machine learning model
+Identify the features we are going to use to predict future and create them.

+Calculate lifetime value (LTV) for training the machine learning model.

+Build and run the machine learning model.

-Check if the model is useful
+Check if the model is useful.